metakgp/naarad/README.md

   </a>
 </div>

 Narada (Sanskrit: नारद, IAST: Nārada), or Narada Muni, is a sage-divinity, famous in Hindu traditions as a travelling musician and storyteller, who carries news and enlightening wisdom ([source](https://en.wikipedia.org/wiki/Narada)).
 Our naarad serves news (noticies) to the KGP community.
 It is a self-hosted [ntfy.sh](https://ntfy.sh) instance with custom configuration.
-It is protected by [heimdall](https://github.com/metakgp/heimdall), allowing access only to KGPians.
+It is protected by [heimdall](https://github.com/metakgp/heimdall), allowing access only to KGPians.<br>
 Following are the features enabled in this ntfy instance (refer [server.yml](./server.yml)):

 - Message Caching
 - Attachments